Sidestep Unnecessary Debt! Manage Student Loans Wisely

 A student loan is the first experience with credit management for many students.
 To protect your credit history, you must take proactive steps to successfully repay your student loan.
 Below are student loan guidelines to consider before borrowing, during school and after school, when entering repayment.

 Always go for free money first.
 When paying for school, take advantage of all grants, scholarships and college savings available to you before taking out a student loan.
-If you must borrow to pay for school, exhaust all federal loan options before considering “private” (sometimes called “alternative”) loans, which can have higher interest rates and fewer flexible repayment options.
+If you must borrow to pay for school, borrow only what you need for educational expenses.
+If you are considering a "private" (sometimes called "alternative") loan, do your research.
+Some private loans may have higher interest rates and fewer flexible repayment options.

 Borrow only what you’ll need.
 When accepting a student loan, know how much money you’ll actually need to cover your school expenses, which include your basic living expenses for the school term.
 Many students are offered more loan funds from outside sources than they actually need.
 Be cautious in pursuing additional loans outside of those offered by your financial aid office.
 Ask the financial aid counselor for advice if you’re considering taking a “private” student loan in addition to those that have been offered by the financial aid office.
 Since loans must be repaid, it’s best to borrow only what you need to pay for school.

 Monitor your needs.
 Last semester, did you find yourself with excess loan funds or were you struggling to get by?
 Monitor your needs and adjust your borrowing accordingly.
 Decide each time to borrow only what you need for school.
-Remember to always go for scholarships and grants before taking out a student loan, and exhaust your federal loan options before considering “private” or “alternative” loans.
+Remember to always go for scholarships and grants before taking out a student loan.

 Don’t nix the fixed.
 Recognize that your student loan payment is a fixed expense.
 Repaying your student loan is not optional, even if you withdraw from school before graduating.
 Remember, your monthly student loan payment is just as important as your rent, car payment or any other fixed monthly expense.

 Talk it up.
 Communicate with your lender regularly.
-Remember to notify your lender of any changes in your name, address or ability to repay.
-There are a variety of ways your lender can help if you’re having trouble making your payment, but you have to stay in contact.
+Remember to notify your servicer of any changes in your name, address or ability to repay.
+There are a variety of ways your servicer can help if you’re having trouble making your payment, but you have to stay in contact.